-The project started from an arts and crafts parade (with 10-20,000 people) in which mostly young adults and the local artistic communities participate.
-In the last seven years, the project has been rethought to target and better address an audience that is not often taken into account when it comes to city planning and urban development: children.
+The project started more than twenty years ago from an arts and crafts parade (reaching up to 10-20,000 people in some editions) in which mostly young adults and the local artistic communities participate.
+In the last seven years, the project has been re-thought to target and better address an audience that is not often taken into account when it comes to city planning and urban development: children.
 This led to the proposed action: a parade.
 Each year, children choose a different animal to guide it; during the CultureForHealth project, the donkey was its "spirit guide".
 This was the basis for experimentation and for the development of the existing laboratory models, transforming four laboratories into "social-well-being laboratories" (SWL).